A company travel policy lays the foundation for your organization’s entire travel management process.

 While there is no one approach for creating a travel policy for employees, the best company travel policy document should cover the following:

-A smart Business travel policy should always include an objective.
-Why?
+A smart business travel policy should always include an objective.
 It should clarify who the policy is for and the goals you want to achieve by revising or formulating it.

 For instance, is your top priority to control business travel costs, offer more flexibility to employees when they travel, or increase corporate business policy compliance?

 Moreover, the policy objectives should be defined as bullet points.
 Don’t forget to include benefits for employees that the company seeks to deliver.

 This section of the company travel policy should include everything your employees would need to know about where, how, and when to book travel.

 You’ll likely want to start with a statement encouraging employees to book responsibly and affordably, (if they are allowed to book themselves).

 For instance, the guidelines can define separate expenditure limits for domestic and international flight and corporate hotel bookings.
 Moreover, you can also include whether the flights will be direct or indirect according to the destination.

 Including a centralized booking procedure in your business travel policy for employees can make booking flights and hotels easier.
-Therefore, you should include the process for booking business travel through a travel management software or a travel agent.
+Therefore, you should include the process for booking trips through business travel management software or a travel agent.

 If your company has implemented a company travel software solution, provide the link of the platform so they are redirected to the platform for booking.
 Otherwise, write out the name and contact details of the travel manager they are supposed to contact to request a booking or for travel details.

 You should also include the latest booking period in your company travel policy.
 For example, at least 10 days before the trip.
 This will ensure your employees organize everything well before time.
 Also, the booking period should be different for domestic and international travel.

 Encourage employees to avoid last-minute bookings as it increases the cost of travel dramatically, providing only a few options to choose from.